arangodb/arangodb/Documentation/Books/Manual/Graphs/Traversals/README.md

 For any of the following examples, we'll be using the example collections *v* and *e*, populated with continents, countries and capitals data listed below (see [Example Data](ExampleData.md)).

+To learn more about graphs in ArangoDB take Free [ArangoDB Graph course](https://www.arangodb.com/arangodb-graph-course).

 Starting from Scratch
 ---------------------